South Korea and the World Bank: Lending History with the World Bank

-In the lending history between the World Bank and South Korea, the country has received financial help from the International Bank for Reconstruction and Development(IBRD) and International Development Association(IDA), combined 133 credit or loan projects, with total commitment amount of $15,591,567,617.10 The last approved project to the country was on Oct 1998, and the last project got fully repaid by South Korea was one June 2002.
+In the lending history between the World Bank and South Korea, the country has received financial help from the International Bank for Reconstruction and Development(IBRD) and International Development Association(IDA), combined 133 credit or loan projects, with total commitment amount of $15,591,567,617.10 The last approved project to the country was in Oct 1998, and the last project got fully repaid by South Korea was one June 2002.
 The International Finance Corporation (IFC) of the World Bank Group also provide investment to private sectors in South Korea in the 2000s, there are total three investment projects that involved 150 million USD.

 Current Partnership with the World Bank

-As South Korea has been the top 15 largest economy in the world for the since 2010s, it is now an important financial contributor to the World Bank Group instead of a borrower a few decades ago.
+As South Korea has been the top 15 largest economy in the world for the since the 2010s, it is now an important financial contributor to the World Bank Group instead of a borrower a few decades ago.
 There are different types of joint projects, funds, and initiatives between the South Korea government and the World Bank groups, and each of them carries different functions and purposes.
 Below are some examples of their cooperation.

 The Korea- World Bank Partnership Facility (KWPF)

-The KWPF is an initiative under the direct cooperation between the World Bank Group and the Korea’s Ministry of Economy and Finance to help out other developing member countries.
+The KWPF is an initiative under the direct cooperation between the World Bank Group and the Korea's Ministry of Economy and Finance to help out other developing member countries.
 There are three phases under the plan currently that provides totally 320 million USD by the end of fiscal year of 2023.

 According to the official worlds, there are three Pillars of Collaboration for the facility: